Poplar is easily one of the easier hardwoods to work with when you are starting off as a woodcarver.

-Poplar is good for carving.
-It’s a softer hardwood, meaning it will be relatively easy to carve.
+Poplar is great for carving.
+Despite being a hardwood, Poplar is soft and easy to carve.
 Poplar is capable of incredible detail – and holding that detail – in a way that legitimate softwoods aren’t.

 Shall we get to it?